clewisdavis/The-Joy-of-React/course-notes.md

 - The goal of the game is to click the ball, to show an alert when the ball is clicked:

-- We can us the `window.aletr()` to show the message.
+- We can us the `window.alert()` to show the message.
 - AC's
   - When the user click on the ball, a winning message should be shown.
-  - You should handle 'click' events speficically, as this even is triggered on click, on tap, or even when a user focuses on teh elemetn with the keyboard and hits "Enter" Key
+  - You should handle 'click' events specifically, as this even is triggered on click, on tap, or even when a user focuses on teh element with the keyboard and hits "Enter" Key
     - If you don't use a pointer device, you can use the keyboard method to test your code.

 ```JAVASCRIPT